Sarapancharam: Soundtrack

 The music was composed by G. Devarajan and the lyrics were written by Yusufali Kechery.

 Box office

 This film was commercial success and a breakthrough film in Jayan's career.
 The dialogues and body language of Jayan was well received.
-He began appearing in leading roles then thereafter and attained Super Star level.
-This film also broke many box office records and was the highest-grossing movie ever released until another Jayan films Puthiya Velicham and Other notable movies broke it.
+He began appearing in prominent leading roles thereafter.
+It was the highest-grossing Malayalam film at that time.

 Remake

 Director Hariharan remade the film in Hindi as Anjaam (1986).